tpokorra/user_cas/README.md

 **Disable CAS logout**: If checked, you will only be logged out from ownCloud and not from your CAS instance.
 Default: off

-**Autocreate user after first CAS login?**: Ich checked, users authenticated against CAS are automatically created.
-This means, users which did not exist in the database yet, authenticate against CAS and the app will create and store them in the ownCloud database on their first login.
+**Autocreate user after first CAS login?**: If checked, users authenticated against CAS are automatically created.
+This means, users which did not exist in the database yet who authenticate against CAS will be created and stored in the ownCloud database on their first login.
 Default: off

 **Update user data after each CAS login?**: If checked, the data provided by CAS is used to update ownCloud user attributes each time the user logs in.
 Default: off